 Dave is well-known as a performer of the music of Robert Ashley.
 Dave premiered Ashley’s Crash and World War III: Just the Highlights, and has also performed Perfect Lives, Trios (White on White), That Morning Thing, and Public Opinion Descends Upon the Demonstrators.
 Dave was fortunate to work with Ashley for several years and has written extensively on his work (and the press has written quite a bit about Dave doing these works as well).

 Formerly, Dave & Aliza Simons performed songs as Why Lie?.
 Why Lie? released two albums, available on Gold Bolus Recordings.
 Dave was/is also half of Dave & Woody’s Chicken Slaughtering, LLC, which doesn’t actually slaughter chickens but does posit new ways of telling stories across media with deeply personal and often totally mundane material.
 Dave was a member of Sweat Lodge, a new music performing & presenting sextet, which also ran a monthly Performers Forum in Brooklyn.
 Dave played with Gamelan Kusuma Laras for three years.
 Dave was a core member of Eidolon (aka Ensemble One aka Large Ensemble), an improvising chamber group of sorts, from 2007-09.
-Between 2005 and 2008, Dave spent time playing in a noisy reed duo with Dave Kadden, called Trouble, and a guitar duo with Jack Reilly called Young Vandals.
+Between 2005 and 2008, Dave spent time playing in a noisy reed duo with Dave Kadden, called Trouble, and a guitar duo with Jack Reilly, called Young Vandals.
 Dave had the pleasure of playing clarinet, synth, and voice with ellen o for most of 2014 as well.

 So what are this guy’s qualifications?
 Well, Dave started playing alto sax at age 9 (gave it up at 14), took up guitar (and photoshop) at 14, tried to play jazz but never got far, got into experimental stuff via friendly graduate students and community radio, picked up the clarinet at 20 (and has about six months of lessons, total), and learned Max/MSP/Jitter at 26.
 He started taking singing more seriously around 27.
 He started writing “pieces” at 19, and despite thinking he could at any time, never finished writing a song til he was 25.
-Writing writing has been a constant throughout.
+Writing writing (like words) has been a constant throughout.
 Focused but unstudied dancing happened a lot from age 16 to 24.
 Visual stuff comes in fits & spurts (Dave always enjoys making show flyers).

 Dave has two degrees in music – an undergrad one from Wesleyan University, where he studied with Anthony Braxton, Alvin Lucier, Ron Kuivila, Neely Bruce, Jay Hoggard, Sumarsam, Mark Nelson, I.M.
 Harjito, Jane Alden, and the amazing grads & undergrads around him.
 The second is a masters in composition from Brooklyn College, where he studied with Doug Geers, Tania Leon, Jason Eckardt, Salim Washington, Jane Sugarman, and George Brunner.
 Dave was lucky to be a student of Sri Joko Raharjo in Kartasura, Indonesia, studying karawitan with him for a month in 2010.
 He took some classes at Juilliard in counterpoint too, when he worked there in the late ’00s.

 Dave’s experience also comes from work in the aforementioned areas at a bunch of venerable and lesser known NYC arts institutions, a good way to learn about making art.
 He works for the Make Music Alliance and Make Music New York as a day job type thing.
-He lives in Clinton Hill, Brooklyn, alongside a lady with alliterative names and a cat who doesn’t like to be picked up.
+He lives in Clinton Hill, Brooklyn, alongside a partner with alliterative names and a cat who doesn’t like to be picked up.
 As a human being, he originated in Pittsburgh, PA.
 He usually sports a beard.
 At present, he is slowly but steadily going grey.
 Also, here is a photo of a ptarmigan.